croner-i-web/progression-framework/frameworks/engineering/quality.md

 ---

 ### How does it work?
-The framework covers all the things we’re looking for from engineers and managers at Bright.
+The framework covers all the things we’re looking for from engineers and managers at Croner-i.
 We’re interested in these five elements:
-- Mastery - Your Bright knowledge and technical capability
+- Mastery - Your knowledge and technical capability
 - Impact - The size, scope and value of what you deliver
 - Influence - How you change the world around you for the better
 - Communication & Feedback - How you interact with others